croosen/test-react/README.md

 - Added new test to fetch and display data from json

 #### Install
+- For now, get these files
-- For now, follow the steps in the above tutorial
+- Follow the steps in the above tutorial for the commands used
 - I will be making a makefile soon :-)